rebecca94ingram6yw/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write simple, readable code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-16
+- Today's programming wisdom is to prioritize readability and maintainability in your code.
+Writing clean, well-structured code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple contributors.
+Remember that code is read far more often than it is written, so invest in making it clear and concise.
+This includes using meaningful variable names, commenting your code effectively, and adhering to established coding standards and best practices.